 Handmade polymer clay beads area beautiful addition to your toolbox – whether you enjoy making jewelry, or creating adornments for bookmarks, scrapbook or what have you.

 I’ve been a fan of polymer clay for a long time and the array of colors it comes in will blow your mind!

-Take a look at the array of beautiful and bold bead assortments I have found that feature lots of dazzling patterns and color combinations.
+Well I hear you loud and clear!
+Take a look at this array of beautiful and bold bead assortments I have found that feature lots of dazzling patterns, shapes and color combinations.
 These first two sets here come in a vast array of colors to suit every mood.

-The second set includes some nylon string and spacer beads which are a nice, neat way of breaking up your bead pattern and complementing it well.
-Regardless of which set you choose spacer beads in plain colors like silver, gold or black are a great way to make your bead strands more inter-connected, and minimize gaps between them.
+The second set includes some nylon string and spacer beads which are a nice, neat way of breaking up your pattern and complementing it well.
+Regardless of which set you choose spacer beads in plain colors like silver, gold or black are a great way to make your completed strands more inter-connected, interesting to look at, and minimize gaps between them.

 I thought these bead sets were the prettiest – which ones did you like the most?